 Our analysis shows that Chile’s targets are far from an emissions pathway consistent with limiting warming to below 2°C, let alone with the Paris Agreement’s stronger 1.5°C limit.
 A fair and equitable emissions pathway would require Chile’s emissions to stabilise and decrease over time.

-Chile’s NDC includes two emissions reduction targets for 2030.
-The unconditional target is a 30% reduction of GHG emissions-intensity of GDP below 2007 levels by 2030, which is equivalent to 222% above 1990 and 75% above 2010 GHG emissions levels, excluding LULUCF.
-The conditional target (conditional on international financial support in the form of grants) is a 35–45% reduction of GHG emissions-intensity of GDP compared to 2007 by 2030, which is equivalent to 154–198% above 1990 and to 38-62% above 2010 GHG emissions levels, excluding LULUCF.
+Chile’s NDC includes two emissions reduction targets for 2030 (one unconditional, one conditional), excluding LULUCF emissions, and additional targets for the forestry sector.
+The unconditional target is a 30% reduction of GHG emission intensity of GDP below 2007 levels by 2030, which is equivalent to 215% above 1990 and 76% above 2010 GHG emissions levels, excluding LULUCF.
+The conditional target (conditional on international financial support in the form of grants) is a 35–45% reduction of GHG emission intensity of GDP compared to 2007 by 2030, which is equivalent to 148–193% above 1990 and to 38-64% above 2010 GHG emissions levels, excluding LULUCF.

 Under the Copenhagen accord, Chile proposed to undertake Nationally Appropriate Mitigation Actions (NAMAs) to reach an emissions level 20% below business-as-usual (BAU) by 2020 (as projected from 2007).
-At the time, we rated this target “inadequate”.
-Further, Chile has various NAMA proposals moving towards implementation, which may lead the way to further emission reductions in the future.
-Chile is making progress towards decarbonisation with the Non-Conventional Renewable Energy Law (NCRE) and the carbon tax for fixed sources (turbines or boilers above 50 MWth) of USD 5/tCO2, which came into effect in 2017.
-Payments will start in 2018 for 2017 emissions.
+We rated this target “inadequate.”
+Chile has various NAMA proposals moving towards implementation, which may lead the way to further emission reductions in the future.

 Chile’s NDC includes two emissions mitigation targets for 2030: